High five: Antecedents

 Antecedents of the physical gesture of slapping palms together predate the 1970s, when the high five is believed to have been coined.
 For example, it can be seen in the 1960 French Nouvelle vague movie Breathless.
-These earlier cases were never called "high fives," however, because the term had not yet been coined and they lacked the cultural context and meaning surrounding the gesture that originated in the United States during the late 1970s and 1980s independent of usage elsewhere.

 Conventional wisdom holds that the Tokyo district of Roppongi earned the slogan of "High Touch Town" after residents noticed World War II American soldiers walking the streets giving each other high-fives; when the Japanese asked about the gesture it was mistranslated as hai tatchi or "high touch".
 This story is possibly apocryphal, as Hiroyuki Usui, a representative of the Roppongi Shopkeepers Promotion Association explains, "There is no deep meaning in 'High Touch Town'.
 People don't know what it means."
 The term "high touch town" may have originated before the high five and had a different meaning, or 'high touch' may mean "high class", a play on the town's reputation for nightlife activity among off-duty military personnel.

 Variations

-In addition to the classic high five several other types of high five exist.
+In addition to the classic high five, several other variations exist.

 If one initiates a high five (or any variation thereof) by offering a hand(s), and no reciprocal hand appears to consummate the gesture, the initiator is said to have been "left hanging".
 This could be interpreted as an insult, friendly joke or form of enlightenment, depending on the context of its use.

 Another variation is the "self high five."
 The action consists of raising one hand, generally the right hand, and tagging it with the other.
-It was often used by Diamond Dallas Page as part of his persona, such as in his WCW theme song "Self High Five."
+It was often used by professional wrestler Diamond Dallas Page as part of his persona, such as in "Self High Five," his theme song in World Championship Wrestling (WCW).
 A variation of this variation was explored by Turkish artist Deniz Ozuygur who built a "Self High-five Machine," which was exhibited in New York City in 2010.
 It is a robotic arm that spins in circles striking another robotic arm, both of which are rubber casts of Ozuygur's own arms.

 A hand grab is when one or both parties grab and hold, sometimes even shaking around the opposing parties hand while still up high.
 The variation can be used to indicate friendship and/or personal swagger.
 A two-handed high five is as the name suggests the same as a high five but two handed.
 A back end is when a normal high is followed through by swinging the arms around to slap together down low.
 Some will pass through a gauntlet while giving two hand high fives through a line of people.